drblue9001/blockchain-backpack/website/part5.md

 Statistics and Stranges on the Blockchain
 -----------------------------------------

-One component of the Valve item economy that we haven't addressed yet are items which record statistics about their own use.
-Hats that keep track of the number of points scored while wearing them.
-Guns that keep track of the number of players killed with them.
-In TF2, these items are called [Strange][].
-Currently, these are handled with centralized infrastructure; there is a central item server that everyone talks to.
+One component of the Valve item economy that we haven't addressed yet are items which record statistics about their own use: hats that keep track of the number of points scored while wearing them, guns that keep track of the number of players killed with them, event based items which keep track of statistics over a set time period, etc. In TF2, these items are called [Strange][].
+Currently, these are handled via a central item server that everyone talks to.

 [Strange]: https://wiki.teamfortress.com/wiki/Strange

-### _Can_ We Decentralize It? ...
+### Can We Decentralize It? ...

 Yes!
 We can implement it many ways.
 We can implement it as part of the main Backpack contract (and that's how I've done so in the proof of concept):